- Mobile device management allows companies to monitor, track, and secure mobile phones, laptops, and tablets that employees use for work.

 - Restricted access to specific data and apps based on location

 - Fully managed, 24/7 monitoring of threats

-While cloud-based services have been popular, some companies still opt for MDM systems (sometimes called EMM, or enterprise mobility management) that run in their own data centers.
-Many MDM solutions providers offer multiple options – on-site, cloud-based and hybrid.
-As with any important purchase, business owners should research their options thoughtfully.
+While cloud-based services are popular, some companies still opt for MDM or EMM systems that run in their own data centers.
+Many solution providers offer multiple options – on-premises, cloud-based and hybrid systems.
+As with any important business purchase, you should research your options thoughtfully.